Air Pink

-Air Pink was a private business jet charter airline based in Belgrade, Serbia.
+Air Pink (stylised as airpink; Ер Пинк) was a private business jet charter airline based in Belgrade, Serbia.
 It was founded in October 2004 as part of Pink Media Group, owned by Željko Mitrović, main base was Belgrade Nikola Tesla Airport.
 The business has since been rebranded as ImperialJet after a majority interest was acquired by German entrepreneur Abed El Jaouni in 2024.

 Destinations

 Air Pink provided executive/VIP air charter and corporate jet services to destinations in Europe, Middle East and North Africa.